wheatstalk/ecs-service-extension-listener-rules/README.md

 that registers your service with an application load balancer by way of listener rules.

-Rules added via this extension are given an automatically numbered priority by default.
-The automatic rule priority numbering starts at `priorityStart` and increases by `priorityStep` for each generated rule priority.
+Rules added via this extension are automatically prioritized in the load balancer by default.
+The automatic prioritization starts at a number (default: 1) and increases by a step value (default: 5) for each rule added that doesn't have an explicit priority.

 ## Get Started